amiratak88/nwo-newsletter/README.md

 ### POST /unsubscribe_from_all

-Unsubscribes from the newsletter for all industries and subcategories.
+Unsubscribes from the newsletter for all industries, sources and subcategories.

 #### Example request with curl